 'Sam' sighed.
 No, Thor, you should know...
 She looked away, then back to Thor.
 The Colonel and I recently were forced to confess some... feelings... for each other, and...

 Thor's eyes lit up in delight.
-It has always been my theory that and proginy sired by O'Neill would have the answers to many of the Asgard's cloning...
+It has always been my theory that any progeny sired by O'Neill would be the answers to many of the Asgard's cloning...

-DNA sequences aside, 'Sam' patiently said, The Colonel and I need the opportunity to talk before any 'progeny' even has the possibility of being produced, so...
+DNA sequences aside, the memory 'Sam' patiently said to Thor, The Colonel and I need the opportunity to talk before any 'progeny' even has the possibility of being produced, so...

-Thor seemed to immediately be understanding as Jack spoke at the same time that the Asgard did.
+Thor seemed to immediately be understanding as Jack spoke at the same time that the Asgard responded, though the memory was frozen on 'pause' as he and she spoke.
 I didn't know you ever thought about having my progeny, Carter.

 She responded.
 I still might be just considering it, Sir.